Ryu Hae-ran: Professional career

-Ryu won the 2022 LPGA Q-Series to join the LPGA Tour in 2023.
+In 2022, she won the Nexen Saint Nine Masters, and the LPGA Q-Series to join the LPGA Tour in 2023.
 She became the third player from Korea to take medalist honors at LPGA Q-Series, joining Lee Jeong-eun (2018) and An Na-rin (2021).
-She finished tied 7th in her debut, at the LPGA Drive On Championship.
-Ryu was in contention at the 2023 U.S. Women's Open and finished in 8th place.
+She made her first appearance in the United States at the LPGA Drive On Championship in March 2023.
+An eight-under-par third round moved her into second position ahead of the final day, but her challenge for the victory faded and she finished tied-7th.